georgiabasa/ubitrust/Docs/aes.md

-# UBI AES Documentation
+# UBITRUST AES Documentation

-This header file defines the structures and functions used for AES encryption and decryption in the UBI Crypt library.
+This header file defines the structures and functions used for AES encryption and decryption in the UBITRUST Crypt library.
+Specifically, the CBC AES variant is used, with mbedtls_aes_crypt_cbc.

 ## Structures